CameronShum/spotify-playlist-search/README.md

   dispatch({type: 'nominate', payload: {...contents}});
 }
 ```
 In this example, the state management is moved from the `<MainPage />` component to a reducer.
 The reducer handles the logic for creating the new state, and each individual `<ListRow />` will be able to dispatch their own contents to the reducer.
 The `<ListRow />` has become a pure component and will have its rerender prevented by `React.memo()`.
+The props of ListRow are pure because they are literals; it no longer contains a changing function `setNomination`.

 ### The Effect of Lifting the State